-Join the Armstrong Air & Space Museum for variety of activities and events every year:
+Join the Armstrong Air & Space Museum for variety of activities in 2019:

 Join us for an unearthly evening at the museum!
 Come in costume and trick-or-treat through the exhibits, haunted classroom and spooky Astro Theatre.
 Guests can also enjoy refreshments, pumpkin roll races and mummy bowling outside the museum.

 Event is October 22nd, 2019 beginning at 5:00 p.m.

 Admission is required to tour the museum - those in costume will receive HALF OFF admission.

 The Armstrong Air Space Museum will turn on the Christmas lights for a grand illumination.
 The display will continue nightly at dusk, at approximately 5:30.